 Climate change policies directly affect this emerging area of law.
 The demand for energy lawyers will continue to surge as innovations in alternative energy continue to move forward.

-There currently are 1.3 million lawyers in the US, with job growth projected to increase up to 4%.
+There currently are more than 1.3 million lawyers in the US, with job growth projected to increase up to 10% between 2021 and 2031.
 As the emerging areas of law grow, the need for lawyers practicing in these specialized fields will also grow.

 Prioritize clients to survive and ultimately succeed